tiagodeluna/study-notes/Azure/README.md

     - It can be more expensive than selecting one deployment model (CapEx + OpEx)
     - It can be more complicated to set up and manage

+## Types of Cloud Services

+* **Infrastructure as a Service (IaaS)**: It's an instant computing infrastructure (hardware), provisioned and managed over the internet.
+IaaS is commonly used for: migrating workloads, test and development, storage, backup and recovery.
+* **Platform as a Service (PaaS):** It's a complete development and deployment environment in the cloud.
+It helps you create an application quickly without managing the underlying infrastructure.
+PaaS is commonly used in the following scenarios: Development framework, Analytics or business intelligence.
+* **Software as a Service (SaaS):** SaaS is software that is centrally hosted and managed for the end customer.
+Office 365, Skype, and Dynamics CRM Online are examples of SaaS software.